The equifibered approach to $\infty$-properads: Commutative monoids and equifibered maps

 For $(2)$ we use that $\SMover{\calC} \to \SM$ preserves coproducts and the coproducts in $\SM$ are given by the cartesian product.
 This cartesian product is computed level-wise on the nerve, so it will suffice to check that $\CMon_{/N_n\calC}^\eqf \subset \CMon_{/N_n\calC}$ is closed under coproducts, which follows from \cref{lem:colim-of-eqf-slice} since we have assumed that $N_n\calC$ is free for all $n$. \end{proof}

-\subsection{Cospans and \texorpdfstring{$\amalg$-disjunctive $\infty$-}{Coproduct disjunctive infinity }categories}
+\subsection{Cospans and \texorpdfstring{$\amalg$-disjunctive $\infty$-}{ coproduct disjunctive infinity-}categories}

-In this section we study the symmetric monoidal \category{} $\Cospan(\calC)$ whose objects are those of $\calC$ and whose morphisms are cospans in $\calC$.
+In this section we study, for $\calC$ an $\infty$-category with finite colimits, the symmetric monoidal $\infty$-category $\Cospan(\calC)$ whose objects are those of $\calC$ and whose morphisms are cospans in $\calC$.
 This construction is due to Barwick \cite{Bar17}, though we will follow the modified approach of Haugseng--Hebestreit--Linskens--Nuiten \cite{HHLN20}.
-For $\calC = \Fin$ this will be an important example of an \properad{}.
-We will also study a more general class of categories $\calC$ for which $\Cospan(\calC)$ is an \properad.
+Applied to $\calC = \Fin$ it will yield an important example of an $\infty$-properad, which we later prove to be terminal.
+We will also study a more general class of categories $\calC$ for which $\Cospan(\calC)$ is an $\infty$-properad.

 \begin{notation} We let \hldef{$\Tw[n]$} denote the twisted arrow category of the poset $[n]$.
 That is, it is the poset whose objects are pairs $(i \le j)$ with $0 \le i \le j \le n$ and where there is a unique morphism $(i \le j) \to (i' \le j')$ if and only if $i' \le i \le j \le j'$. \end{notation}